-If you have a concern or complaint that is specifically about the principal then it should be raised as a confidential matter with the Chief Executive Officer (CEO).
-If the matter remains unresolved after this informal stage, then you must write a formal letter of complaint to the Chair of Governors.
+If you have a concern or complaint that is specifically about the Principal, then it should be raised as a confidential matter with the Chief Executive Officer (CEO).
+If the matter remains unresolved after this informal stage, you should write a formal letter of complaint addressed to the CEO at the school address marking the letter "urgent, private and confidential".
 You may find it useful to use the complaint form in Appendix 2 to this policy.
-The school will provide you with the Chair of Governors' name and you should write to him or her at the school address, marking the envelope 'Urgent, Private and Confidential'.
-A formal letter in the complainant's preferred language would be acceptable.
-Upon receipt of this letter.
+Following the receipt of this letter the CEO will: